Dynamic Information Design with Diminishing Sensitivity Over News: Diminishing Sensitivity and the Credibility Problem

-The credibility problem implies that the babbling payoff is the unique equilibrium payoff. \begin{prop} Suppose $\mu$ is symmetric around 0 and $\mu^{''}(x)<0$ for all $x>0$.
-For any $M,T,\pi_{0},$ the only equilibrium payoff is the babbling payoff, $\mathcal{V}_{\mu,M,T}(\pi_{0})=\{V_{\mu}^{Bab}(\pi_{0})\}$. \end{prop} The babbling equilibrium is unique up to payoffs, even though the players share the same payoff function.
+In summary, diminishing sensitivity leads to a credibility problem that prevents any informative communication, even though the players share the same payoff function.
 In a cheap-talk setting with instrumental information and anticipatory utility, \citet{kHoszegi2006emotional} shows that a benevolent sender also distorts equilibrium communication relative to the commitment benchmark.
 The breakdown in communication is more complete in our setting, for the players get the same payoffs as when communication is impossible.
-To understand why communication fails despite an apparent lack of conflicting interests, observe that the interaction has the same set of equilibria as the following non-psychological auxiliary game: in every period $t\ge0$, the receiver plays some action $a_{t}\in[0,1]$.
-At the end of the game, the receiver gets $\sum_{t=0}^{T}-(a_{t}-\boldsymbol{1}_{\{\theta=G\}})^{2}$ \textemdash{} that is, the receiver is incentivized to play the action that corresponds to the Bayesian probability of the state being good in every period, and gets no other sources of payoffs.
-The sender gets utility $\mu(a_{t}-a_{t-1})$ in period $t\ge1$.
-In this equivalent model where the receiver takes actions, we see that the players have different objective functions over these actions, so we should expect some distortion of communication in all equilibria.